connorcrowe/to-bike-network-prioritization/README.md

 - *Each phase includes a product brief.
 During development, the current phase’s brief serves as the repo README to show how the product evolves through its lifecycle.*

 ## Status: *Scoping*
-- Initial problem statements being drafted
-- Data inventory and assumption validating experiments beginning
+- **06.05:** Framed initial problem statements, assumptions and user groups.

 ---
 ---